 Is it true?
 How can that be?

 The answer is yes......and no. How so?
-3M has long been producing pinstripe rolls of various sizes and packaging them with the 3M Scotchcal brand but it looks like that is no more.
-3M has NOT quit producing the materials used to make automotive pinstriping tape rolls, they just no longer are converting it.
+3M has long been producing pinstripe rolls of various sizes and packaging them with the 3M Scotchcal stripe brand but it looks like that is no more.
+3M has NOT quit producing the materials used to make automotive pinstriping tape rolls, they just no longer are converting it into pinstriping.

 Converting you say?

-For pinstripe rolls, a converter takes one of these bulk rolls and uses equipment to cut the vinyl down into very precise stripe sizes, some single lines and some multiple lines with specific spacing.
+To manufacture pinstripe rolls, a converter takes one of these bulk rolls and uses equipment to cut the vinyl down into very precise stripe sizes, some single line roll stripes and some multiple line roll striping with specific spacing.
 As these machines cut the film down, they also apply an application tape liner over the top of the stripe tape.
 This does 2 things.
 First, it adds a bulk to the film since the material used for vinyl pinstripe rolls is so thin it will stretch very easily.
 Second, it maintains accurate spacing between the stripe lines during installation.
-This film is removed once the stripe tape is applied to the surface.
+This film is removed once the pinstriping stripe tape is applied to the surface.

-Stripeman.com has 3M pinstripe rolls ready to ship.
+Stripeman.com offers 3M pinstripe rolls ready to ship.
 We have many different size configurations and colors to choose from.
-You can get a color chart HERE that has both 3M striping and Avery striping colors in actual swatches of film.
+You can get a color chart HERE that has both 3M stripe tape rolls and Avery pinstriping colors in actual swatches of film.
 They are placed on a clear backing so that you can lay them over an existing stripe to match color.\

 So...Not to worry, we have auto striping tape rolls to help you with your custom or restoration project.